sanjar-notes/react/home/4_resource_itineraries/2_React_the_complete_guide/14_Sending_HTTP_requests/177_Sending_a_GET_request.md

 To make network requests:
 1. Use some state to render change on request success.
 2. Also keep a "isLoading" variable, and use it to show some loading state, like an animation or text.
 3. Use `useEffect` if request must be sent on App/component load.
-For event triggered fetches (like button clicks), there's no need to use `useEffect`.
-The event callback can do the network request.
+For event triggered fetches (like button clicks), there's no need to use `useEffect`, the event callback can do the network request.

 ### Extra